 Even smaller generator units provide a little backup power to run your essentials.
 It is a good idea for any homeowner.

-If You Do Experience Flooding In Your Home
+What To Do If You Experience Flooding In Your Home?

 Unfortunately, sometimes you can take all the precaution in the world and just get unlucky.

 It’s natural to want to do things quickly – but recovering from a flood is a slow, methodical process.

 Call your flood insurance company and file a claim.
 This is the one step you should do quickly.
 Next you’ll need to hire your flood recovery team.